msking2/Final_Capstone_Project/README.md

 1. Problem Statement & Goal

-Problem: Power consumption information for many Cisco products has not been collected and managed in a centralized manner, resulting in significant data gaps.
+Problem: Power information for many Cisco products has not been collected and managed in a centralized manner, resulting in significant data gaps.
 This lack of data hinders efforts to understand and manage the environmental impact of products.

-Goal: The primary objective of this project is to create a reliable model that can estimate the typical power consumption of Cisco's products.
+Goal: The primary objective of this project is to create a reliable model that can estimate the typical power  of Cisco's products.
 This is crucial because the electricity consumed by Cisco's products represents its largest source of greenhouse gas emissions.

 2. Data Acquisition & Pre-processing